Meta-learning-based percussion transcription and $t\bar{a}la$ identification from low-resource audio: Literature review

 \subsection{Meta-learning}

+Meta-learning, or ``learning to learn,'' is a training paradigm in which a model is optimized to rapidly adapt to new tasks using limited data \cite{F1}.
+It mimics the human ability to transfer prior experience to new situations by learning how to learn from diverse tasks.
+Unlike traditional models that train on a fixed dataset and generalize within that domain, meta-learning involves exposure to a distribution of tasks during training, enabling the model to extract transferable knowledge.
+This knowledge allows the model to quickly fine-tune to new tasks with limited data.
+The approach typically involves two components: a base-learner that learns task-specific patterns, and a meta-learner that captures cross-task learning strategies to guide fast adaptation \cite{F1,R3,R4,R5}.

-Meta-learning has been extensively explored in image processing and computer vision to enable deep-learning models with minimal data samples.
+Meta-learning has been extensively explored in image processing and computer vision to enable deep-learning models with limited data samples.
 However, its application in the audio domain remains comparatively limited.
 Meta-learning mimics the human ability to learn from previous experiences or knowledge.
 Meta-learning algorithms are further divided into metric-based, model-based, and optimization-based approaches.
-References \cite{F2, F3, F4, F5, F6, F7, F8, F9, F11} primarily focus on metric-based few-shot learning, especially using prototypical networks.
+References \cite{F2, F4, F5, F6, F7, F8, F11} primarily focus on metric-based few-shot learning, especially using prototypical networks.
 For instance, \cite{F4, F11} applies prototypical networks to drum transcription, treating each instrument as a binary classification task.
 Similarly, \cite{F5,F6,F7} handle individual audio event clips as binary classification tasks.
 In \cite{F8}, multi-class audio segments are framed as binary classification, with the target class as positive and others as negative.
-Furthermore, \cite{F9} adapts the MAML algorithm for sound localization in new room environments, while \cite{F12} applies it to melody extraction.
+Furthermore, \cite{F12} applies the MAML algorithm to melody extraction.

-\subsection{$T\bar{a}la$ identification (Music sequence matching)}
+\subsection{$T\bar{a}la$ Identification (Music Sequence Matching)}

-String-matching techniques have been extensively explored in the literature for comparing two musical fragments.
-In \cite{T1}, Longest Common Subsequence (LCS) and Rough Longest Common Subsequence (RLCS) matching methods are presented.
-In \cite{T2}, a modified version of RLCS is discussed for detecting motifs within $alapanas$ in Carnatic music.
-Similarly, \cite{S8} and \cite{T4} employ a modified RLCS approach for searching specific stroke patterns in tabla stroke transcription.
-In \cite{T5}, $R\bar{a}ga$ verification utilises the Longest Common Segment Set (LCSS).
-However, LCS, RLCS, and LCSS operate on the subsequence principle, where elements occur in the same order but not necessarily contiguously.
-In the context of $t\bar{a}las$, where continuity and order are crucial, these measures may not be suitable for analysing continuous sequences.
-References \cite{T7} and \cite{T6} focus on matching beat amplitude patterns, where a specific stroke corresponds to a particular amplitude.
-However, this approach may fail in practical situations where beat amplitudes do not consistently follow the same pattern.